rhbuckley/csc212-project1/ioplanning.md

         - Could be evenly divided in implementation

     Cons:
-        - how would we serialize pointers? this feels way to hard
+        - how would we serialize pointers? this feels way too hard

 #### Option 2: Use UUIDs (Universally Unique Identifiers)
     Pros: